-The reader is referred to, and encouraged to read in its entirety "Item 1 - Business," in our Annual Report on Form 10-K for the year ended December 31, 2015 that we filed with the SEC on March 29, 2016, as amended, (2015 Form 10-K), which contains a discussion of our Business and Business Strategy, as well as information concerning our proprietary technologies and our current and planned KL4 pipeline programs.
+The reader is referred to, and encouraged to read in its entirety (i) "Item 1 - Business," in our Annual Report on Form 10-K for the year ended December 31, 2015 that we filed with the SEC on March 29, 2016, as amended, (2015 Form 10-K), which contains a discussion of our Business and Business Strategy and information concerning our proprietary technologies and KL4 pipeline programs, and (ii) our other filings with the SEC, including without limitation our Ouarterly Report on Form 10-O for the quarter ended March 31, 2016, and Current Reports on Form 8-K.

-Effective February 1, 2016, we announced the appointment of Craig Fraser to serve as our President and Chief Executive Officer.
-Upon recommendation of the Nomination and Governance Committee of our Board of Directors Mr. Fraser was also appointed to serve as a member of the Board, effective immediately.
-In addition, effective February 1, 2016, the Employment Agreement between ourselves and John G. Cooper, our then President and Chief Executive Officer was terminated.
-As part of this transition, we initiated a plan to reassess, refocus and rebrand our Company.
-Effective April 19, 2016, we changed our name to Windtree Therapeutics, Inc. Our common stock now trades under the symbol WINT and our new website is windtreetx.com.
+Effective February 1, 2016, our Board of Directors (Board) appointed Craig Fraser to serve as our Chief Executive Officer and terminated the employment agreement of our former Chief Executive Officer (Former CEO).
+Effective April 19, 2016, we changed our name from Discovery Laboratories, Inc. to Windtree Therapeutics, Inc. Our common stock now trades under the symbol WINT and our new website is windtreetx.com.

-Following are updates to our products and pipeline programs since the filing of our 2015 Form 10-K:
+Following are updates to our development programs: